 Esri Software and Resources

-The K-State Esri Education Site License is for all university faculty, staff, students, and administrative units.
-The site license allows the university community to use Esri software on university-owned computers, but does not allow for installation on personal computers.
-Licenses for using ArcGIS software last one year.
-New licenses, or provisioning files, are made available to the K-State community each spring after our site license agreement with Esri is renewed.
-Currently, the cost of the site license is paid for by K-State Libraries.
+The K-State Esri Multi-Institution Higher Education Site License is for all university faculty, staff, students, and administrative units.
+Among other benefits, this agreement allows the university community to install and use Esri software products on both university-owned and personal computers.
+Licenses for using ArcGIS software last for one year and typically expire in late spring.
+New licenses, or provisioning files, are made available prior to the end of each academic year upon site license renewal.
+Currently, the entire cost of the Esri software site license is paid for by K-State Libraries, so please thank Dean Lori Goetsch for supporting geospatial teaching and research at Kansas State University!

-Students wishing to use Esri software on their personal computers should contact their course instructor or visit the Geographic Information Systems Spatial Analysis Laboratory (Seaton 3014C) to obtain a student evaluation version of the ArcGIS for Desktop software which is valid for education use only and for a period of one year.
+Another option for students wishing to use Esri software on their personal computers is to contact their course instructor or visit the Geographic Information Systems Spatial Analysis Laboratory (Seaton 3014C) to obtain a student evaluation version of the ArcGIS for Desktop software which is valid for education use only and for a period of one year.
 Student evaluation versions of Esri software are full-featured and have the exact same capabilities as software provided by Esri through the university site license agreement.
-Evaluation software for personal computers can be installed using either a DVD or downloaded directly from Esri should you machine not have an optical drive.
+Evaluation software for personal computers can be installed using either a DVD or downloaded directly from Esri should your machine not have an optical drive.

-ArcGIS Online is a complete, cloud-based, collaborative content management system that lets organizations manage their geographic information in a secure and configurable environment.
+ArcGIS Online is a complete, cloud-based, collaborative content management system that lets users and organizations manage their geographic information in a secure and configurable environment.
 The platform provides an on-demand infrastructure for creating web maps, web-enabling your data, sharing your map, data, and applications, and managing content and multiple users from your organization.
 It includes basemaps, data for your maps, applications, configurable templates, and GIS tools and APIs for developers.
-Personal accounts are available for individuals who want to access content shared by Esri and GIS users and create, store, and share maps, apps, and data.

-Organizations may purchase a subscription which allows them to configure and manage their own ArcGIS Online site and set of resources.
-A subscription includes organizational accounts for members of the organization.
-The Kansas State University ArcGIS Online for Organizations subscription is included with the university's Esri site license agreement, but requires users to to link their personal Esri accounts to the K-State organization.
-Complete this online form to become an organizational member with either "user" or "publisher" privileges.
+A Kansas State University ArcGIS Online for Organizations subscription is included with the university's Esri site license agreement, but access first requires users to link their personal Esri accounts to the K-State organization.
+Refer to Link Your Esri Account to K-State for a step-by-step guide.

-- Esri Maps for Office Add-In - create and share maps using Microsoft Excel and Powerpoint.
+- Esri Maps for Office - create and share maps using Microsoft Excel and Powerpoint.
 Membership in K-State's ArcGIS Online for Organizations is required.
-Complete this online form to become an organizational member with either "user" or "publisher" privileges.

 - Esri Press - order books from Esri Press at a reduced rate in accordance with the educational software site license agreement.